-^{} The District amended certain line items of the original budget on August 30, 2013.
-The changes were immaterial and only the final budget has been presented for purposes of this statement.

-^{} In order to reconcile the excess of revenues over expenditures for budgetary purposes to GAAP, the adjusted difference between the 2013 and 2012 reserve for encumbrances and reserve fund adjustments, which amount to a total of (\$533,606), would be included as the reconciling item.
+- The District amended certain line items of the original budget on August 28, 2014.
+The changes were immaterial and only the final amended budget has been presented for purposes of this statement. - In order to reconcile the excess of revenues over expenditures for budgetary purposes to GAAP, the adjusted difference between the 2014 and 2013 reserve for encumbrances and reserve fund adjustments, which amount to a total of (\$223,592), would be included as the reconciling item.
 (See Note 2)